ArcticSoup/EE1390-Matrix-Project/README.md

 # EE1390-Matrix-Project
+Solved a Question from JEE Advanced 2012, Paper 2, Mathematics in a vectorised approach.
+Report has been made in Latex Beamer.
-Matrix Project for the Intro to AI and ML course EE1390
+Matrix Project for the Intro to AI and ML course EE1390.